KASKUSTTV/KASKUSTTV/README.md

 My name is Paul Andrew but most people just call me Paul.
 On the internet am I known as either KASKUS or KASKUSTTV.
 My tag on Discord is [KASKUS#1550][kaskus].

 I'm a Hobby Developer who develops stuff in my free time (which is a lot right now) in Javascript and HTML.
-My most popular/well known project so far is [Ai Fuyuumi][Achan], a Discord Bot that reached over 70 Servers (And still counting).
+My most popular/well known project so far is [Ai Fuyuumi][Achan], a Discord Bot that reached over 70 Servers [Discontinued].

 If you have any questions, feel free to join my [personal Discord Server][discord].
 I'm pretty much always around and have time to answer stuff.